Difference Between FIFO vs LIFO

 Below are the top 7 differences between FIFO vs LIFO (First in First out vs Last in First out)

-As you can see there are many difference between FIFO vs LIFO.
-Let’s look at the top difference between FIFO vs LIFO are as follows:
+As you can see there are many differences between FIFO vs LIFO.
+Let’s look at the top difference are as follows:

-- First in First out is the method used in most of the businesses.
+- First in First out is the method used in most businesses.
 Last in First out, on the other hand, are few businesses where the oldest items are kept in stock.

 - First in First out increases the profit and income tax is larger.
 Last in First out is used to defer the payment of income taxes.